hyperledger/besu/CODING-CONVENTIONS.md

 ## 4.1 Style Guide

-Pantheon follows the [Google code style](https://google.github.io/styleguide/javaguide.html) and uses spotless to ensure consistency of formatting.
+Besu follows the [Google code style](https://google.github.io/styleguide/javaguide.html) and uses spotless to ensure consistency of formatting.

 To automatically reformat the code before creating a pull request, run: